Masaru2/pokejp/README.md

 ## To-do
 * Fix MissingNo. not having the correct graphics, if possible.
 This could potentially also fix MissingNo. corrupting Hall of Fame data.
-* Restore the title screen movement for R/G
+* Restore the title screen scrolling for R/G

 ## Credits

-* MoriyaFaith for his original project
+* MoriyaFaith for his original pokejp project
-* The [pokered](https://github.com/pret/pokered) for serving as a base dissassembly
+* [pokered](https://github.com/pret/pokered) for serving as a base dissassembly
 * Alchav's fork of pokered, which allowed usage of the RG sprites
-* Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps and Cerulean Cave and for the Japanese Map Border Layout
+* Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps, Cerulean Cave and the Japanese Map Border Layout
 * Satomew for fixing the 2x2 tile glitch
-* INTERNETFRIEND/SPACEBOAT1999, Bela, bromage, lunos and jojobear13 with helping me with port and translate the R/G and FR pokédex descriptions
+* PPG6/Jojobear13 with helping me with port and translate the R/G and FR pokédex descriptions
-* Jojobear13 for the trainer card restoration code and the R/G Shooting Star sfx code
+* Jojobear13 for the trainer card restoration code and the R/G Shooting Star SFX code